isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 Set time to read daily with your child.
 Reading stories at bedtime is a great way to get reading into their daily routine.

 **Watch Me!**
-<br>Ms. Lena, a children’s librarian from Wichita Public Library, shared one of the 5 activity skills parents can do to foster the love of reading in your child.
+<br>Ms. Lena, a children’s librarian from Wichita Public Library, shares ways on how to foster the love of reading in your child.

 **Build early literacy skills by reading to your child**